kizza/CopyPaths/README.md

-# copy-paths
+# CopyPaths
-SublimeText 3 Plugin to copy useful paths when deving
+Simple SublimeText 3 Plugin to copy useful paths when devving